PS-RANASINGHE/Domain-Specific-LLM-Training/README.md

 # Domain-Specific-LLM-Training

-#### Note - Saved model can be reveiwed from https://huggingface.co/sesanaa/mistral-journal-finetune (This link may not be accessed to as it is set private to general public)
+#### Note - Saved model can be reveiwed from https://huggingface.co/sesanaa/mistral-journal-finetune (This link may not have accessed to everyone as it is set private to general public)

 ![image](https://github.com/user-attachments/assets/08005696-46e4-42aa-8685-6cb5872b386b)